jrochkind/texts/search_compare/article.md

 We decided to pursue this idea utilizing a ‘blinded’ survey instrument to evaluate the users perception of results from different services.
 An additional benefit of this approach is that the implementation of the blinded survey instrument required a developer to use the same techniques that would be used in implementing the potential final product.
 Therefore, this approach allowed for review of the quality and capabilities of the various product APIs, and also served as a 'proof of concept' of the 'bento style' approach with each product, developing some software building blocks that could be re-used for implementation of a final product.
 These advantages helped motivate our course of action.

-Others before us have done article search or discovery comparisons where users were given pre-selected research questions, and/or results were evaluated for quality by librarians [3].
+Others before us have done article search or discovery product comparisons where users were given pre-selected research questions, and/or results were evaluated for quality by librarians [3].
 We wanted to try instead letting the users bring their own research questions and queries, and evaluate for themselves which tool they preferred.
 We thought this might allow us to find out the actual preferences of users for their actual needs (something we were interested in), without having to figure out for ourselves if we had the right 'typical' research questions, or if we evaluated results the same way our patrons did.
-This was our goal and motivation, we'll see there is somewhat mixed evidence as to whether we succeeded.
+This was our goal and motivation, we'll see that we had somewhat mixed success.

 ## Products included in Study